 We arrived about 45 minutes before sunset, which is the perfect time to dine.
 It allows you to enjoy dinner through the gorgeous last hour of sunshine, magnificent sunset and then with the tiki torch ambiance when the sun does down.

 When you check in, you also check your shoes in a cubby and head to the sand and a beautiful table with white linens decorated with a vase of sand and seashells.

 Atardi, which our sever told us means long sunset in the native island language of Papiamento, is fine dining with the best view in the world.

-While the location of the restaurant is stellar, the food manages to compete the view.
-I started the evening with a champagne cocktail and our waiter suggested the Tuna Carpaccio which was served with pecans, Madame Jeanette peppers, cilantro, ginger, lemon juice, olive and sesame oil.
+While the location of the restaurant is stellar, the food manages to compete with the view.
+I started the evening with a champagne cocktail and our waiter suggested the Tuna Carpaccio which was served with pecans, Madame Jeanette peppers, cilantro, ginger, lemon juice, olive, and sesame oil.